Contact Us

 • Variable 1:

-• Prompt variable: Stores the name of the pet for which the appointment is being scheduled.
+• Variable prompt: Save the name of the pet for which the appointment is being scheduled.

 • Variable 2:

-• Prompt variable: Detects and saves the date the customer wants to schedule the appointment.
+• Variable prompt: Detect and save the date on which the customer wants to schedule the appointment.

 • Variable 3: